polyverse/EnVisen/docs/entropy-index.md

   This is fine.

 * All non-dead gadgets now fall into two categories: "moved" and "survived".
+  Anything survived is a liability.

-  Let us ignore the survived.
-We can now scale the moved gadgets between [0, 100], and we can then convert that scale to the total percentage, getting weighted percentage.
+  We can scale the moved gadgets on a Movement Quality Index [0, 100].

+  We then scale the percentage of moved gadgets by MQI, getting an "effective percentage of moved gadgets".

   For example: If 50% gadgets died, 50% moved, and none survived, then we measure the quality of movement on a scale of 0-100.
 Suppose we got 65% on that scale.
-We then apply that multiplier to the original 50% of moved gadgets to get: 50 * 0.65 = 32.5
+We then apply that multiplier to the original 50% of moved gadgets to get effective percentage: 50 * 0.65 = 32.5

-  Overall EQI = 50% (dead gadgets) + 32.5% movement quality = 82.5!
+  EQI = 50% (dead gadgets) + 32.5% effective movement = 82.5!

 * There are many ways to measure quality of movement.
+This is a TODO.

-For the moment, we can at least agree that two numbers are certainly necessary, if not sufficient to describe movement quality:
+  For the moment we can at least agree that two numbers are certainly necessary, if not sufficient to describe movement quality:

-  * The number of different offsets with which gadgets are moved (e.g. 50% of the gadgets were moved by one byte, and the remaining 50% by 2 bytes.)
-The more numbers of offsets, the better.
+  * The number of different offsets with which gadgets are moved (e.g. 50% of the gadgets were moved by one byte, and the remaining 50% by 2 bytes., then the number of different offsets is 2.)
+The higher numbers of offsets, the better.

     Ideally you would have a different offset for each gadget.
-This effectively makes predicting the location of one gadget impossible based on the location of any other.
-The cost of finding a gadget stays constant for each gadget.
+This effectively makes predicting the location of one gadget impossible knowing the location of any other.
 Let us assign this a case of 100.

     Let us scale this between 0-100 by computing number of offsets as a percentage of number of gadgets (which ensures us there were that many